wacl-york/WACLaTeX/README.md

 Currently in the repository:

-* `demo` - A demo document that serves as an introduction to preparing a basic report in LaTeX.

 * `thesis` - A PhD/Masters thesis template, set up with a sensible structure and including everything required by the University of York as of December 2021.

 * `report_tap` - An example TAP report structure for PhD students.